 Cross-border flows are movements of capital between jurisdictions.
 The defining feature is not simply that money moves internationally, but that ownership, funding, or investment exposure shifts from one legal, monetary, and institutional environment into another.
 That change in jurisdiction is what separates cross-border flows from domestic allocation and places the concept within capital flows as a distinct international subset.

-At the entity level, cross-border flows describe the movement itself rather than a specific motive, instrument, or stress regime.
+Cross-border flows describe the movement itself rather than a specific motive, instrument, or stress regime.
 They can include foreign purchases of bonds and equities, direct investment, cross-border bank lending, external borrowing, and official-sector reserve activity.
 What unifies them is that financial claims are being shifted across national boundaries, changing the external relationship between one economy and another.

 What defines cross-border flows